-The adjustment behavior of real official and parallel exchange rates is examined next.
+The adjustment behavior of real official and real parallel exchange rates is examined next.
 We first check the stationarity of individual real exchange rate series.
-If purchasing power parity (PPP) holds in the long run, then the real official and the real parallel exchange rate should exhibit mean reversion.
-In analyzing the adjustment behavior of real exchange rates in industrial countries, previous studies generally report greater difficulty in finding mean reversion in flexible than in fixed rate data.
-In terms of historical periods, it seems much harder to detect mean reversion during the post-BW period as opposed to other historical periods.
+If PPP holds in the long run, the real official and the real parallel exchange rate should exhibit mean reversion.
+In analyzing the adjustment behavior of real exchange rates in industrial countries, previous studies generally report greater difficulty in finding mean reversion in flexible-rate than in fixed-rate data.
+In terms of historical periods, it also seems much harder to detect mean reversion during the post-BW period as opposed to other historical periods.
 Do similar results apply to the behavior of real exchange rates in developing countries?
-Compared to those for industrial countries, empirical findings for developing countries are relatively limited and less extensive.
-Our results from dual exchange rates may offer an alternative perspective on the dynamics of real exchange rate adjustment.
+Compared to those for industrial countries, empirical findings for developing countries have been relatively limited and less extensive.
+In this regard, our results from dual exchange rates in developing countries may offer an alternative perspective on the dynamics of real exchange rate adjustment.

-Table 4 contains the results from tests for mean reversion in real exchange rates.
+Table 4 contains the results from tests for stationarity in real exchange rates.
 For the BW period, the unit-root hypothesis can be rejected at the 5% significance level in 18 out of 24 cases for real official rates and in 19 out of 24 cases for real parallel rates.
 For the post-BW period, the unit-root hypothesis can be rejected in 18 out of 24 cases for real official rates and in 17 out of 24 cases for real parallel rates.
 Hence, the real official and the real parallel exchange rate show little difference in terms of the number of unit-root rejection cases.
 In the large majority of cases, both real official and parallel rates exhibit mean reversion.
 This applies to the BW and the post-BW period alike.

-4.1.
-Intra-period comparison of adjustment speeds by country
+4.1 Intra-period Comparison of Adjustment Speeds by Country